-The Bluetooth Sentinel design, included with Altium Designer® 14’s installation, gives a good introduction to some of the new rigid-flex tools available.
+The Bluetooth Sentinel design, included with Altium Designer's installation, gives a good introduction to some of the new rigid-flex tools available.
 I was asked to modify this design to incorporate a different style of flexible region, but the repurposed board was left without room to place LEDs around its perimeter.
-Finding a way to add the LEDs back in posed an interesting challenge, and gave the perfect opportunity to try out some of the new tools.
+Finding a way to add the LED strip is an interesting challenge, and gives the perfect opportunity to try out some of the new tools.

-One of the cool new features added for AD14 is the ability to embed components within the board.
+One of the cool new features added for Altium Designer is the ability to embed an electronic component within the board.
 This can be done for a number of reasons, including cutting down on space in very dense designs, and shortening return lengths in high speed applications.
-For the modified Bluetooth Sentinel design, an alternative was needed for the LEDs, and embedding Side-View LEDs maintained the original functionality of the design tools, without having to modify it too much.
+For the modified Bluetooth Sentinel design, an alternative was needed for the LEDs, and an embedded Side-View LED maintains the original functionality of the design tools, without having to modify it too much.

-6. Assembly must also be considered, since embedded components are placed before those on the outside of the board.
-It’s a good idea to create a separate pick and place report, as well as an extra assembly drawing printout, for any inner layers embedded with components.
+Assembly must also be considered, since embedded components are placed before those on the outside of the board.
+It’s a good idea to create a separate pick and place report, as well as an extra assembly drawing printout, for any inner layers embedded with an electronic component.

-I’ve included the footprint and completed design for reference, but this is certainly not the limit of how embedded components can be used.
+I’ve included the footprint and completed design for reference, but this is certainly not the limit of how an embedded component can be used.
 Just an interesting way to solve this problem!